Türi: Türi Church

 Türi Church, originally dedicated to St. Martin, is a well-preserved medieval hall church of a form typical for central Estonia.
 Construction of the church probably started in the late 13th century and the ceiling was completed in the early 14th century.
 It retains much of its medieval look, including carved stone details such as consoles in the form of human heads.
-Other noteworthy interior details include the renaissance pulpit, a Baroque retable (by Christian Ackermann) and an altar painting by A. Pezold from 1856.
+Other noteworthy interior details include the renaissance pulpit, a Baroque retable (by Christian Ackermann) and an altar painting by August Georg Wilhelm Pezold from 1856.